 How many calories do the riders eat each day?

 The short answer?
 A lot.
 Factors that affect daily energy requirements include how long the stage is, the terrain to be covered, and the body weight of the rider.
 "Calorie requirements vary from day to day, depending on the demands and profile of the specific stage.
-Flat stages generally require less energy than mountain stages," Dr James Morton, Head of Nutrition for Team Sky, explains.
+Flat stages generally require less energy than mountain stages," Dr James Morton, Head of Nutrition for Team Sky (from 2019, Team Ineos) explains.
 "On average, Grand Tour riders ingest between 5000 and 8000 kcal per day."

 What are the nutritional challenges facing riders?